-Roman did not reply to requests for comment, other than to email an Inquirer reporter that he would live stream a statement at 8 p.m. tonight on his YouTube channel.
-His attorney, Michael J. McCarrie of Media, could not be reached.
+Roman did not reply to requests for comment, other than to email an Inquirer reporter that he would live-stream a statement at 8 p.m.
+Wednesday on his YouTube channel.
+His lawyer, Michael J. McCarrie of Media, could not be reached.

-In November, Roman filed a suit against the Trump Administration claiming the federal government was preventing him from exercising his Second Amendment right to own a handgun.
+In November, Roman filed a lawsuit alleging that the federal government was preventing him from exercising his Second Amendment right to own a handgun.
 In his complaint, Roman said the law prevented him from buying a Smith & Wesson 638 revolver from a federally licensed dealer for self-defense.
 The gun dealer, Firing Line of South Philadelphia, refused to sell him a weapon because a 1968 law forbids anyone who uses marijuana from owning or using a firearm.

-His attempt to buy the snub-nosed revolver came two weeks after the state’s psychiatric evaluation.
+His attempt to buy the snub-nosed revolver came months before the state’s psychiatric evaluation.

-Under the consent decree filed on April 16 with the Department of State, Roman will remain on probation.
+Under the consent decree filed Tuesday with the Department of State, Roman will remain on probation.
 The terms of his suspension place him under three years of probation.
-The order also forbids him from using any controlled substances, mood altering drugs and alcohol in any form.
+The order also forbids him from using any controlled substances, mood altering drugs, and alcohol in any form.